RachelGardner69/AngelsofDead/README.md

 py bot.py
 than input this just with your own botspanel api key and own complete key {"Api_Key": "your api key", "Comple": "Your id you need to complete", "ranto": "30"}

+if you want support just comment i will help you just dont expect it in less than 48 hours thanx